Skip to content

 Current project implementation will be continued and additional projects to be implemented are as follows:

-- Target homeowners by offering another Rain Barrel Workshop for 2022.
+1. Target homeowners by offering another rain barrel workshop for 2025.

-- Target seniors by distributing flood/disaster preparedness material at the mall during the annual Senior Day Out in September 2022.
+4. Target homeowners by distributing flood/disaster preparedness material at the Owensboro Expo Show in 2025.

 Flood Insurance Data